bendahl/uinput/README.md

 2023-04-27: Release 1.6.1 fixes uinput functionality on Wayland.
 Thanks to @gslandtreter for this fix and for pointing out the relevant piece of documentation!

+2023-05-10: Release 1.6.2 fixes uinput an issue introduced in version 1.6.1 that will break backward compatibility.
+The change will be reverted for now.
+Options to improve compatibility with newer systems are being evaluated.
+Thanks to @wenfer for the hint!

 TODO
 ----
 The current API can be considered stable and the overall functionality (as originally envisioned) is complete.